Reading Gram Stained Smears From Cultures (Online CE Course)

 • Gram Stain Quality Control (QC) Organisms

-• Examining the Smear
+• Procedure: Examining the Smear

-• Which of the following is TRUE of the Gram stain procedure?
+• Which of the following is true of the Gram stain procedure?

 • Match each of the following Gram stain items/actions to the appropriate statement.

-• Organism Shapes in Gram Stained Culture Smears
+• Organism Shapes in Gram-stained Culture Smears

 • Cocci and Rods